 Smaller lots require a talented designer who can find alternative ways to create the types of spaces you want to include in your timber home design.

-The Cattail Lodge was originally designed as a two story plan, without a basement.
+The Cattail Lodge was originally designed as a two-story plan without a basement.
 The photo of the completed home above is based on this design idea but shows how a full basement was added to compensate for the client’s mountain-side landscape.
-If your site’s slope is similar, we can add full basements to any of our plans.
+If your site’s slope is similar, we can add a full basement to any of our plans.

-If you have a more gentle slope, your options can include excavation to flatten the area, incorporation of a more shallow basement or stepped layout.
+If you have a gentler slope, your options can include excavation to flatten the area, incorporation of a shallower basement, or a stepped layout.
 The Bar Harbor is an example of how a plan can step with the flow of a slope.
-There are three main three sections in this design concept and each level is separated by a handful of stairs, instead of a full staircase.
+There are three main three sections in this design concept, and each level is separated by a handful of stairs, rather than a full staircase.

 The Mayson represents a typical solution to slopes where only a portion of the house has a basement below.
-This solution provides extra space and also two levels for outdoor living – the deck above comes out from the main living space and the covered patio below.
-This lower level can also be utilized for primary or secondary garage space.
+This solution provides extra space and also two levels for outdoor living–the deck is accessible from the main living space and the covered patio below.
+The lower level can also be utilized for primary or secondary garage space.

-Just because your lot is smaller, doesn’t mean your exterior has to be boring.
+Just because your lot is smaller, does not mean your exterior has to be boring.
 Incorporating few roof lines at different heights into a smaller design, like the Greenbrier, can be a great way to add interest.

 Whether it is near your favorite lake or in a preferred school district, location is a primary concern when building a timber home.
 The availability of prime lots in your preferred location may limit your options and could result in the purchase of a lot with a challenging shape.
 If you have a narrow or odd-shaped lot, we are excited to work with you to create the ideal design for your site … and your preferences.

-The original concept may not look like it could be transformed onto a narrow lot, however, with a few modifications it could easily fit on a long piece of property.
-Altering the garage, laundry room and screened-in porch achieves the goal while most of the original layout remains unchanged.
+The original concept may not look like it could be transformed to fit a narrow lot; however, with a few modifications, it can easily fit on a long piece of property.
+Altering the garage, laundry room, and screened-in porch achieves the goal while most of the original layout remains unchanged.